-In my previous post, I discussed the main benefits of leveraging the power of email marketing for small business as part of your wider advertising campaign.
+In my previous post, I discussed the main benefits of leveraging the power of email marketing for small businesses as part of your wider advertising campaign.
 In this post, I will focus on the strategies and tactics of implementing an email marketing plan.
 A step-by-step ‘how to’ guide for developing your email marketing strategy.

 Step 1: Define Your Objectives